DylanMashini/over-under-notebook/06 - Building the Chassis.md

 $$
 C=\sqrt{2}
 $$
 This proves that when traveling forwards, an X drive will have $\sqrt{2}$ times the speed.
-This comes at at a cost though, because Force and Speed are inverses of each other.
+This comes at a cost though, because Force and Speed are inverses of each other.
 That means that a $\sqrt{2}$  increase in speed leads to a $\frac{1}{\sqrt{2}}$ times decrease in Force.
-To balance this tradeoff, we decided to use a green cartridge instead of a blue cartridge that we used last year.
+To balance this tradeoff, we decided to use a green cartridge instead of a blue cartridge like we did last year.
 Let's calculate some stats using a Green Cartridge

 ##### Max Speed:
-To calculate Max speed of an X drive, we can calculate the Max speed of the same robot with a tank drive configuration and multiply by $\sqrt{2}$.
+To calculate the Max speed of an X drive, we can calculate the Max speed of the same robot with a tank drive configuration and multiply by $\sqrt{2}$.
 A green cartridge is 200rpm.
 These calculations are easier because we are using a direct drive without any gear ratio.

 - Let $v_{max}$ be the maximum speed
 - Let $c$ be the circumference of the wheel